- ICH GCP

 Detailed Description

 Participant recruitment will take place at the Community Healthcare Center dr. Adolf Drolc Maribor based on the doctor's recommendation.
 Following an informed discussion about the study and potential risks, all patients providing written consent will undergo a one-week screening period to determine eligibility for study entry.
-Upon reaching week 0, patients meeting the eligibility criteria will be randomly assigned in a 1:1:1 ratio to receive either dietary supplements alone, dietary supplements combined with exercise, or placebo dietary supplement combined with exercise.
+At week 0, participants who choose to join an exercise group will be randomly assigned in a 1:1 ratio to either dietary supplements combined with exercise, or placebo dietary supplement combined with exercise.
+Participants who choose not to participate in exercise will be assigned to the supplement-only grouo, which serves as non-randomized comparator.

-The effects of the kinesiological / dietary supplement intervention on selected measures will be assessed using a test battery, before and after the 12 week intervention.
+The effects of the kinesiological / dietary supplement intervention on selected measures will be assessed using a test battery, before and after the 12 week intervention, and at a 6-week post intervention follow-up.

 Exercise / test batery will be conducted at Community Healthcare Center dr. Adolf Drolc under the supervision of an experienced kinesiologist / investigator.